ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 > Well, let's start by crashing it anyway!

 ## Throwing Exceptions
-Exceptions, when thrown, are propagated up the execution stack until caught (`catch`-ed).
+Exceptions, when thrown, are propagated down the execution stack (unwinded) until handled (`catch`-ed).
 If they are not, your program will crash (partially or entirely).

 Here is a visual representation of this: